SerpentSkis/ChatServer/README.md

 # JavaChatServer
+(btw this is bad)
-Java chat server from scratch utilizing web sockets with Java NIO Channels, Non-blocking IO, and Selectors.
+Java chat server from scratch, deployed on android and web.
+Utilizes web sockets with Java NIO Channels, Non-blocking IO, and Selectors.
 Packets are read using bit manipulations and encrypted using SHA1.
 <img src="AndroidApp/Chat Room with Messages.png">